 Students

 The tools used to assess what is being done in the classroom and its impacts it is having on the students are listed in the table below.
 As stated earlier, the spatial abilities test is the same for teacher and student.
-The science attitudes survey is the Test of Science Related Attitudes (TOSRA2).
+The science attitudes survey was adapted from the Test of Science Related Attitudes (TOSRA2).
 The TOSRA2 contains 41 items that the students rate on a scale from 1 (Strongly Disagree) to 5 (Strongly Agree).
 The TOSRA2 comprises the following eight, previously validated, sub scales: (1) Social Implications of Science, (2) Normality of Scientists, (3) Attitude toward Scientific Inquiry, (4) Adoption of Scientific Attitudes, (5) Enjoyment of Science Lessons, (6) Leisure Interest in Science, (7) Careers in Science, (8) Supplemental Items.
 Pre-tests are taken near the beginning of the school year before the students start working on NOAA and GLOBE.
 The post-tests are taken after they have completed their projects at the end of the school year.

 Time table listing the evaluation components for 2023-2024 students